randomhacksuk/aircall-reporting/README.md

 ### Get Started

-You will need to install mysql and PHP.
+You will need to install mysql, PHP and composer.

 Open your favorite Terminal and run these command from the root of the project.